Arihant25/beginner-python-projects/README.md

 - leap - Checks if a given year is a leap year or not
 - pizza - Orders (fake) pizza
 - love-calculator - Calculates the chances that you are compatible with your crush
+- treasure-island - Another text based adventure game, but this time on an island!